The Americans with Disabilities Act Celebrates 32 Years

 What is the ADA?

 The ADA is a civil rights law prohibiting discrimination against individuals with disabilities.
 The act and its amendments guarantee equal opportunity for persons with disabilities in employment, state and local government services, public accommodations, commercial facilities, and transportation.
 Both public and private entities are affected by the ADA.
 The ADA is divided into five titles (or sections) related to different areas of public life.

 This civil rights statute limits discriminatory practices towards disabled individuals.
 When the ADA passed, it was the first time a law ensured disabled individuals would not be excluded from participation in essential everyday activities.

-The ADA aims to break down barriers for people with disabilities and enables society to benefit from their skills and contributions.
+The ADA aims to break down barriers for disabled people and enables society to benefit from their skills and contributions.

 The ADA Evolutionary Timeline

-The Americans with Disabilities Act has changed quite a bit over the past three decades.
+The Americans with Disabilities Act has changed quite a bit over the past 32 years.
 Let’s explore how the law came to be, how it evolved over the years, and where it stands today.

 The ADA’s idea came in 1986 from a group, now called the National Council on Disability, that recommended the legislative enactment of a comprehensive equal-opportunity law.
 In 1988, the first version of the ADA was written and introduced to United States legislators.

 After revisions, the ADA was passed by the Senate in 1989 and was signed into law by President George H. W. Bush on July 26, 1990.